destiny911/obsidian-auto-move-on-property/README.md

 # Obsidian Auto Move On Property Plugin

 Automatically move notes from your vault / ROOT to folders based on YAML property values.
 No scripting or manual triggers required—just set your rules in the plugin settings UI!
+Uses obsidian built in create folders when needed, be sure to type desired folder name properly.

 ## Features